 Coloured anti slip inserts can be used for aesthetic purposes such as decking for schools or hospitals or to help with accessibility.
 For the visually impaired, coloured inserts or wider anti-slip strips can be used in a similar way to a tactile pavement, to indicate stairs or changes in level such as doorways, steps and ramp entrances.

 Natural decking has the lowest embodied energy of any mainstream building material and is a managed material, resulting in a more sustainable product.
 When specified, it enhances the environmental credentials of a project.

 Marley Eternit’s decking boards meet BS 7976 with full FSC and PEFC chain of custody.

-JB CitiDeck, was created after extensive testing and project development with the Principal Access Officer for the Olympic Delivery Authority (ODA), Margaret Hickesh.
-It was developed the benefits of JB AntiSlip Plus deck boards, but designed for improved performance in urban environments.
+CitiDeck, was created after extensive testing and project development with the Principal Access Officer for the Olympic Delivery Authority (ODA), Margaret Hickesh.
+It was developed the benefits of AntiSlip Plus deck boards, but designed for improved performance in urban environments.

 You can read more about using CitiDeck here.